BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 | `deposit` | A request is transfomed into a message and stored in an Outbox                      |
 | `clear`     | Requests in the Outbox are dispatched to a messaging broker via a messaging gateway |

 Note that we Publish, Deposit and Clear may be batch operations which result in multiple invocations of our pipeline.
-In a batch we will create a parent span (itself probably a child of another span that triggered it) and add each item within the batch as an activity via an activity link on the parent span.
+In a batch we will create a parent `create` span (itself probably a child of another span that triggered it) and add each item within the batch as an activity via an activity link on the parent span.

 #### Deposit Operation Spans, External Call Spans